mpalourdio/xps13/HiDPI/tty.md

  - ``sudo dpkg-reconfigure console-setup``
  - Choose UTF-8
  - Choose the default Combined - Latin, ... option ("Latin" includes the English alphabet)
- - Select the terminux font
+ - Select the terminus font
  - Select 16x32

 Changes will be ok and permanent at next reboot.